AdaCore/spark2014/docs/ug/gnatprove.rst

 -------------------------------

 A |SPARK| program is guaranteed to be unambiguous, so that formal verification of properties is possible.
-However, some behaviors may depend on the compiler used.
+However, some behaviors (for example some representation attribute values like the ``Size`` attribute) may depend on the compiler used.
 By default, |GNATprove| adopts the same choices as the GNAT compiler. |GNATprove| also supports other compilers by providing special
 switches: